-The top of Revelin features a huge stone-paved terrace which is sometimes used as a stage for Dubrovnik’s Summer Festivals.
+The top of Revelin features a huge stone-paved terrace which is used during Dubrovnik’s Summer Festivals.
 The inside of the fortress has a popular nightclub – Culture Club Revelin.
 Different night life “happenings” take place there, including rock concerts and techno displays.

-The Fortress of St. John was a key defense complex on the south-eastern side of the old city.
-It controlled and protected the port entrance.
+St. John Fortress was a key defense complex on the south-eastern side of the old city.
+It was built to protect the port entrance.

 Initial construction began in 1346, when Dubrovnik connected an existing defense wall and its gates – Dock Gates – with an old quadrilateral fort called Fort Gundulić, named for Croatian poet Ivan Gundulić.
-In 1500, the city decided to upgrade the old fort and build one with a semicircular form and a pentagonal bastion in front.
+In 1500, the city upgraded the old fort and built one with a semicircular form and a pentagonal bastion in front.

-Master Croatian builder and architect Paskoje Miličević designed the improved fortress merging existing forts into a single building named The Fortress of St John at the Dock.
+Master Croatian builder and architect Paskoje Miličević designed the improved fortress merging existing forts into one single building named The Fortress of St John at the Dock.
 Construction completed in 1557.
 Today, Dubrovnik’s Maritime Museum and Aquarium are housed inside the interior of St. John Fortress.

 Bokar Fortress is on a steep cliff at the south-western corner of Dubrovnik’s city walls.
 Bokar and Minčeta were the key points in the defense of the city’s western land approach.